WineProNZ 2026 Conference Speakers

 Dr Aaron Low

-Amaea Wine Filtration & Fining Solutions
+amaea Wine Filtration & Fining Solutions

 Dr Aaron Low is a chemical and materials engineer focused on process innovation and molecular filtration.
 His work has helped drive the development of advanced materials and process technologies in the wine filtration space.
 A passionate commercial innovator, Aaron bridges the gap between research and scalable deployment.